Philosateleian Post to issue stamp picturing Western cattle

 Format: sheets of 55.
 Design size: 36×21 mm.
 Separation method: perforated 12.
 Adhesive: water-activated dry gum.
 Printing method: laser.

-To receive a mint single of Philosateleian Post’s model railroading stamp, or for first day cover service, send either $2 or a self-addressed stamped envelope and your request to:
+To receive a mint single of Philosateleian Post’s Western Cattle Not in Storm stamp, or for first day cover service, send either $2 or a self-addressed stamped envelope and your request to:

 United States of America